theresa-bluemlein/Building-up-Climate-Resilience-in-Switzerland/STARTER_KIT.md

 - [Thurgau](https://data.tg.ch/explore)
 - [Zürich](https://www.zh.ch/de/politik-staat/opendata.zhweb-noredirect.zhweb-cache.html#/)
 - [Zürich ](https://www.zh.ch/de/politik-staat/gemeinden/gemeindeportraet.html) – Web application providing a comprehensive set of indicators which can be exported to various formats.

+## Guide to Approach the Challenge
+To help you structure your work during the hackathon, we suggest the following four steps.
+These are not mandatory but can serve as a practical guide to move efficiently from problem statement to solution and pitch within the sprint timeframe.

+**1. Scope the Problem**
+Identify the hazard–exposure intersection you want to address.
+Clarify the type of threat, the potential loss or impact, and the geographic focus.
+Bring in your own observations, domain expertise, and lived experience to sharpen the problem framing.

+**2. Design Your Solution**
+Define who your persona is (e.g., municipality, household, insurer, hiker) and how they would use the product.
+Consider the role of AI and data: what sources are available, what’s feasible in 36 hours, and what’s innovative.
+Sketch a mock-up or conceptual design of your solution to make it tangible.

+**3. Prototype**
+Build a working model using real or synthetic datasets.
+Perform basic validation to ensure plausibility.
+Make your assumptions explicit (e.g., thresholds, triggers, coverage).
+Implement a simple dashboard, app, or platform to demonstrate functionality.

+**4. Prepare the Pitch and Submission**
+Summarize your work in a clear slide deck.
+Use storytelling to explain the problem, solution, and societal impact.

 ---
 By accessing or using the data provided, you agree to the following terms and conditions.